 Lucas Vanhaelewyn was born in Roeselare, Belgium on March 14, 1990.
 After having completed secondary school education at the VABI in Roeselare in 2008, he pursued a Bachelor degree in agro- and biotechnology at the KATHO University College.
 His thesis related to plant biotechnology for banana was done in in Uganda, Africa in 2011, accounting for his first international experience where he has found his passion in Plant Biotechnology.
 Hence he continued his study in biotechnology and biochemistry and received a Master degree majoring in plant biotechnology in July 2015 with great distinction at Ghent University.

 He started working as a PhD researcher in August 2015 at the Laboratory of Functional Plant Biology (FPB) in the department of Biology of Ghent University, this position includes both research duties and tutoring master students.
-Both of the Master thesis and PhD research focus on the morphological effects of UV-B on plants.
+His PhD research focus is on the morphological effects of UV-B on plants.
 During recent years, academic education and research experiences were obtained through several specialist courses at Ghent University and Pécs University.
-International experiences have been expanding through various opportunities, such as an oral presentation at the UV4PLANTS conference in June 2016 (Pécs, Hungary), a one-month scholar visit in the internationally recognized Biological Research Centre of the Hungarian Academy of Sciences (BRC) in October 2016, and a poster presentation in the annual plant biology meeting of American Society of Plant Biologists (ASPB) in Honolulu, Hawaii with a travel grant awarded and the annual Plant Biology meeting in Montreal, Canada.
-Until now, his PhD research has yielded two first author international peer-reviewed publications within the first year and two co-authored manuscripts which are currently under review.
+International experiences have been expanding through various opportunities, such as an oral presentation at the UV4PLANTS conference in June 2016 (Pécs, Hungary), a one-month scholar visit in the internationally recognized Biological Research Centre of the Hungarian Academy of Sciences (BRC) in October 2016, and a poster presentation in the annual Plant Biology meeting of American Society of Plant Biologists (ASPB) in Honolulu, Hawaii with a travel grant awarded and the annual Plant Biology meeting in Montreal, Canada.
+Until now, his PhD research has yielded two first author international peer-reviewed publications within his first year of PhD and co-authored two manuscripts ever since.

 Apart from his main research interests, he is also devoted in voluntary development work in Africa.
 In his spare time, he is actively engaged in various plant biotechnology projects in Uganda while putting the knowledge of entrepreneurship in emerging economies (a completed specialist course from Harvard University) into practice and bringing vision into life.
 In 2018, Lucas became an ASPB ambassador.